eclipse-kuksa/kuksa.cloud/deployment/AMBASSADOR_TLS.md

 1. Make sure the gateway serves TLS requests.
    When the unencrypted service is actually offered, the gateway might be misconfigured.
-   1. The ambassador pods (in the default namespace) output useful information when the service configuration is updated.
+   1. The Ambassador pods (in the default namespace) output useful information when the service configuration is updated.
    1. There is an [ambassador diagnostics service](https://www.getambassador.io/user-guide/getting-started#6-the-diagnostics-service-in-kubernetes) that provides further information when there is a misconfiguration.